Welcome to your Church's Mission Toolkit

 Mission Canada's Part in God's Global Mission

-This section will help you understand what Mission Global does, how our Global Workers serve, and how your church can play a strategic role in fulfilling the Great Commission.
+This section will help you understand what Mission Canada does, how our Global Workers serve, and how your church can play a strategic role in fulfilling the Great Commission.

 What exactly does Mission Canada do?